NLP Sentiment Analysis with Default Sentiment Analyzer

 Improving Sentiment Analysis Results

-Default sentiment analyzers serve their purpose, however there are many improvements possible especially where the context and or subtext is not straightforward.
+Default sentiment analyzers serve their purpose.
+However, many improvements are possible, especially where the context and subtext are not straightforward.

 Issues Surrounding Sarcastic Statements

-Sarcastic statements may very often be misconstrued especially with default analyzers based on the positive-negative scale.
+Sarcastic statements may often be misconstrued, especially with default analyzers based on the positive-negative scale.
 Consider this statement.

-The feeling is that of a negative impression even in the face of the word ”wonderful” being present in such a statement.
-Default sentiment analyzers will see “wonderful” as positive value without appreciating the sarcasm.
+The feeling is a negative impression, even in the face of the word” excellent,” which is present in such a statement.
+Default sentiment analyzers will see “wonderful” as a positive value without appreciating the sarcasm.

 Solution: one way to do this is to use automatically trained sentiment models that incorporate aspects of contextual embedding to simplify expression tone and specific word combinations associated with sarcasm.